 Head Gardener, Duncan, comments on the parkland design; “The new trees have breathed some life into the park, which is the first part of the estate that guests will experience as they enter the main drive.
 Enticing views of different parts of the estate are revealed encouraging guests to explore, as well as stunning views across the wider landscape of Loch Ness.”

 Focus is on the exclusive use experience

-The landscape of Aldourie Castle and Estate is of outstanding scenic value so it is vital that the design and gardening work serves to enhance its beauty.
+The landscape of Aldourie Castle and Estate is of outstanding scenic value.
+It’s therefore vital that the design and gardening work serves to enhance its beauty.
 It forms an archetypal Scottish Baronial scene highly visible from the northern shores of Loch Ness.
 One of the key reasons for revitalising the Castle and grounds was to compound the feeling, during an exclusive use experience, of staying in such a historically valued, spectacular location.

 The initial warm welcome at the Castle now extends to the entirety of the 500 acre Estate.
 Guests are now encouraged to really discover the gardens, to explore and play, and feel the heritage beneath their feet.
 Regular pruning of tree branches in the walled garden will offer glimpses of the estate and wider landscape enticing them to go further afield.

-The ‘farm to table’ aspect of this particular garden will also transcend to the guests’ experience with the opportunity for them to pick their own fruit and veg for the Castle’s chef to cook that day.
-The idea is to reinforce the exclusive use experience at every opportunity so that exploring the beauty and history of Aldourie Estate becomes an integral part of their stay.
+The ‘farm to table’ aspect of this particular garden will also transcend to the guests’ experience.
+This will allow them the opportunity to pick their own fruit and veg for the Castle’s chef to cook that day.
+The idea is to reinforce the exclusive use experience at every opportunity, so that exploring the beauty and history of Aldourie Estate becomes an integral part of their stay.